-Segura et al. (2005) showed that whilst O3 production would still be expected around a cooler star, the chemical production and destruction processes are very different and the balance is not the same.
-Grenfell et al. (2013) suggest that the O_3 column abundance around a 3100 K star would be decreased by more than a factor of 3 from the expected abundance around a sun-like star; this is mainly due to the Chapman scheme, the photochemical process responsible for producing the majority of Earth's ozone, becoming much less efficient.
-Instead, production due to smog processes dominates, but ozone loss due to the presence of NOx gases and oxidation of CO is likely to become more efficient, resulting in a net decrease in the O_3 column abundance.
-Segura et al. (2005) find that the UV flux profile of an active AD Leo-type star would result in the O3 column abundance being reduced by around 50 per cent, but for a star like GJ 643C it could be increased by the same amount.
-Rugheimer et al. (2015) find that for models of active M dwarf stars the O3 column abundance remains relatively high even for later stellar types, due to their high UV fluxes, whereas for an inactive model M5 star the column abundance is decreased by a factor of 20 from the solar value of $\sim 9 \times 10^{18} \ {\rm cm}^{-2}$ used in our model.
+Segura et al. (2005) find that the UV flux profile of an active AD Leo-type star would result the O3 column abundance being reduced by around 50%, but for a star like GJ 643C it could be increased by the same amount.
+Rugheimer et al. (2015) find that for models of active M dwarf stars the O_3 column abundance remains relatively high even for later stellar types, due to their high UV fluxes, whereas for an inactive model M5 star the column abundance is decreased by a factor of 20 from the solar value of $\sim 9 \times 10^{18}$ cm-2 used in our model.
 Generally, for quiescent stars, the O3 column depth decreases gradually towards later spectral types.
-However, the inactive stellar models are presented by Rugheimer et al. (2015) as a limiting case; of the stars with measured UV fluxes discussed in the paper, GJ 876 has a temperature closest to an M5 spectral-type star, and Rugheimer et al. (2015) find that a planet orbiting this star would have an O3 column abundance of 8.8×10^{17} cm-2, nearly double that of the inactive M5 model.
+However, the inactive stellar models are presented by Rugheimer et al. (2015) as a limiting case; of the stars with measured UV fluxes discussed in the paper, GJ 876 has a temperature closest to an M5 spectral type star, and Rugheimer et al. (2015) find that a planet orbiting this star would have an O_3 column abundance of 8.8×10^{17} cm-2, nearly double that of the inactive M5 model.

-In Fig. 8, we demonstrate the effect of a reduced ozone column abundance on our ability to distinguish an Earth-like atmosphere from a Venus-like atmosphere.
+In Figure 8, we demonstrate the effect of a reduced ozone column abundance on our ability to distinguish an Earth-like atmosphere from a Venus-like atmosphere.
 We run the retrieval test with a synthetic observation based on a model with $0.3 \times$ the Earth O3 abundance, as indicated by Grenfell et al. (2013).
-It is clear that while the ozone-rich Earth model still provides the best fit to this synthetic observation, it is less straightforward to distinguish the model containing substantial O3 from other Earth-like models.
-Assuming the same concentration of oxygen as in Earth's atmosphere, the lower UV environment around M stars will lead to decreased photochemical production of ozone (e.g. Segura et al. 2005; Rauer et al. 2011; Grenfell et al. 2013; Rugheimer et al. 2015).
-Therefore
+It is clear that while the ozone-rich Earth model still provides the best fit to this synthetic observation, it is less straightforward to distinguish the model containing substantial O_3 from other Earth-like models.
+Assuming the same concentration of oxygen as in Earths atmosphere, the lower UV environment around M stars will lead to decreased photochemical production of ozone (e.g. Segura et al. 2005; Rauer et al. 2011; Grenfell et al. 2013; Rugheimer et al. 2015).
+Therefore detecting some biosignatures in transit, such as ozone, may be more difficult (Deming et al. 2009; Kaltenegger & Traub 2009), while others, such as methane, may build up to more detectable levels in the atmosphere (Segura et al. 2005; Rugheimer et al. 2015).
+Some of this effect may perhaps be compensated for by increasing the number of transits observed, but this may introduce other problems (see Section 7.4).